Shayan-Hussain/Newsletter-Sign-Up/README.md

 ### Continued development

-This is the absolute basic it can get for a frontend project.
-And thats why I have added local storage functionality.
+This is the absolute basic it can get for a front-end project.
+And that's why I have added local storage functionality.
 I still have to make it responsive and need to add the email validation.
-I am looking for correct method to do so that is used frequently accross most webapps.
+I am looking for the correct method to do so that is used frequently across most web apps.

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/) - Finding the specific answer to your question regarding the CSS propertites or their values, look no further than stackoverflow.
+- [Example resource 1](https://stackoverflow.com/) - To find the specific answer to your question regarding the CSS properties or their values, look no further than Stackoverflow.

 ## Author